 The main road east, now largely unrecognisable for the way it has grown.
 The urban sprawl makes it difficult to spot the boundary between Fareham and Portchester.
-It was designated A27 in 1922 and still holds that status today, even though it was detrunked in 1977.
+It was maintained by the 'Titchfield and Cosham Turnpike Trust' from 1810 until this was wound up in November 1878.
+The route was designated A27 in 1922, became a major trunk route in 1937, and was then detrunked in 1977.

 Starting at Delme Arms Corner, which takes its name from the pub at the junction (formerly Charringtons/Delme Lounge), which itself is named after Peter Delmé, who between him and his family owned Cams Hall for nearly a century in the 1800s.
 Once a crossroads, where Cams Hill flowed on to East Street, crossing Wallington Shore Road and the wide entrance to Cams Hall, the area is now overshadowed by the modern A27, with only the suspect kerblines and the isolated section of Wallington Shore Road providing evidence of the junction.
 There was a vintage fingerpost here, of the same style of the one in Wallington village.

 A small portion of North Park, where the Hall is built, was sacrificed for the construction of the new A27 Cams Hill in 1956, taking it away from the narrower, uphill climb and the 19th Century cottages.
 The new road was built with one lane up the hill and two lanes down, and it was later widened again.
-This layout will be changing again in 2024, which will cause a lot of upset because it will involve modern ideas like a safer cycle path for the schoolchildren, which if you think about it mathematically it won't make much difference, but people don't like it when things don't stay how they were in the past.
+This layout changed again in 2024, causing a lot of upset because it involved making changes that would benefit schoolchildren rather than car drivers.

 The offline improvement in theory allowed a lot of woodland to be saved, although how much actually was isn't clear; it probably later fell naturally.
 Many of the trees here had been planted as part of a project in 1927 to spruce up the area.
 The North Park land had been used to host funfairs.